raneem-yad/project-portfolio-1/README.md

         1. As a Visitor, I want to easily understand the main purpose of the site and learn more about how to be healthy.
         2. As a Visitor, I want to be able to easily navigate through the site to find content.
         3. As a visitor, I want to see the all articles that the website provides, So that I can educate myself more on healthy habits.
-        4. As a visitor, I want to be able to contact the Website, So that can send them my feedback.
+        4. As a visitor, I want to be able to contact the Website, So that I can send them my feedback.

 <br>